 In the early 1900s, The Henry Jenkins Trust owned much of this property.
 Starting in 1921, the various parcels were sold for development, the most recent being the 1995 sale of 106 acres to the Regency Ridge development.
 The Conservation Commission obtained the various pieces of land that make up the Pustell Reservation through land purchases and donations of open space (conservation easements) from developers.

 Much of this area had been farmland at one time, including a pig farm that practiced an early form of recycling – the farmer drove to his neighbors’ houses to collect food scraps for the pigs.
-This land was also used in days past by Native American Indians.
-Indian artifacts have been found on the property.
-An Indian from the Indian settlement on Ballardvale Road where the Jenkins’ house later stood died of smallpox and is buried amongst the cliffs of this property.
+This land was also used in days past by Native Americans, evidenced by artifacts found on the property.
+By legend, a resident of the Indian settlement on the Ballardvale site of the Jenkins’ house died of smallpox and is buried amongst the cliffs of this property.